sandialabs/scot/docs/source/scotdocker.rst

 Configuration
 -------------

-Docker-SCOT relies on the docker-compose.yml or docker-compose-custom.yml file to define the execution of the services, the DockerFiles that define the dependencies for each container, and two directories (docker-scripts & docker-configs).
+SCOT's implementation of docker relies on the docker-compose.yml or docker-compose-custom.yml file to define the execution of the services, the DockerFiles that define the dependencies for each container, and two directories (docker-scripts & docker-configs).

 **docker-compose.yml**

-The docker-compose.yml simply defines the port mappings, data volumes, build contexts, etc. Most of this can be configured as you please but keep in mind some of the data volume mapping and all of the static IPs are currently required unless you modify the configuration files in docker-configs.
+The docker-compose.yml references the prebuilt images from Dockerhub.

 **docker-compose-custom.yml**

-The docker-compose-custom.yml file, instead of building the containers on the host from the provided Dockerfiles will pull down the images from Dockerhub.
+The docker-compose-custom.yml file will build the SCOT docker images from source.

 **docker-scripts**